-Some occupations involve more pressure than others, but pretty much every job can be stressful at least some of the time.
-Your ability to handle that stress and thrive in the face of it will determine your ability to succeed.
+Some occupations involve more pressure than others, but almost every job can be stressful, at least sometimes.
+Your ability to handle pressure and thrive in the face of it will determine your ability to succeed.

 To gauge how you’ll perform under demanding circumstances, a job interviewer might ask how you handle pressure.
 Other common ways to phrase this question are “how do you handle stress?” or “describe how you work under pressure.”

-We’ll explain what interviewers are looking to hear from candidates when they bring up this topic and share some sample answers to respond to “how do you handle pressure?”
+We’ll explain what interviewers want to hear from candidates when they bring up this topic and share some sample answers to respond to “how do you handle pressure?”

 Why do interviewers ask this question?